IC.IDO and Varjo: When mixed reality feels like magic

 Unfortunately, using virtual reality for this process has limitations.
 Digital avatars and what one perceives during their experience in VR can vary depending on how a person holds their controllers, wears their head-mounted display, or if they are significantly different sized than digital representations; potentially eroding trust in decisions made during a review.

-Mixed Reality Changes Everything
+IC.IDO in Mixed Reality Changes Everything

 With IC.IDO, we empower enterprises to, effectively, transcend time and space to experience human-performed procedures with yet-to-be-made products weeks, months, or years ahead of production.